fescobar/allure-docker-service/README.md

 ### Extra options

 #### Allure Generate Report API
-This endpoint is useful to force to generate a new report on demand
+This endpoint is useful to force to generate a new report on demand.

 Request:
 ```sh
 curl -X GET http://localhost:5050/generate-report -ik